 And that’s why people sell blogs that are making good money: they lose interest, or it gets away from them, or it just isn’t fun anymore.

-What is the minimum success I need to have with my blog in order to sell it?
+What is the minimum success I need to have in order to think about selling a blog?

 It’s common for people to sell “starter blogs.”

 This is different than having a website personally developed; that can be very costly.
 Instead, you can buy starter blogs for a relatively low price.